brandonbloom/brandonbloom.github.io/source/_posts/2013-06-27-slurp-and-spit.md

 Asynchronous means coordination.
 Coordination means locking or queues.
 This stuff really isn't as scary as it sounds, but it will have to wait; this post has already gotten far too long.
-However, I don't want to lead you down the wrong path, so I should mention that, unlikely Node.js, synchronous writes on the JVM will not block other requests.
+However, I don't want to lead you down the wrong path, so I should mention that, unlike Node.js, synchronous writes on the JVM will not block other requests.
 You practically don't have a choice, but to be asynchronous.
 If two requests both call your save function at the same time, the resulting race condition can lead to incremental data loss.
 Luckily,